pending

 Bases: Awaitable[T]

-A thread-safe, awaitable object representing a pending asynchronous result.
+A thread-safe, cancellable, awaitable object representing a pending asynchronous result.

 The Pending class provides a mechanism for waiting on a result or exception to be set,